nobooli/POLton/docs/src/trivia-streams.md

 Her favorite thumbnail is the one used for her third Super Ghouls 'N Ghost stream.

-She said that she enjoys coming up with new thumbnail ideas and likes seeing everyone's reactions to them.
+She said that she enjoys coming up with new thumbnail ideas and likes hearing everyone's reactions to them.

 There are quite a lot of people within Nijisanji who praise her thumbnail-making skills.
 Here are some of the comments by other streamers: